Foracgn/OSOCR-data/README.md

 The cat is currently occupied by some writting assignments, so there won't be updates in a few days.

-From the current progress, we are likely to finalize this by Xmeows.
+From the current progress, we are likely to finalize self by Xmeows.

 Cat.
 19-12-2022

 --------
-We are finalizing this repo and adding a guide to build paper datasets and your own datasets, coming in a few hours.
+We are finalizing self repo and adding a guide to build paper datasets and your own datasets, coming in a few hours.

 Hang in there....